Peeking into the next decade in Large-Scale Structure Cosmology with its Effective Field Theory: Pipeline validation against BOSS data analysis

 By considering the diagonal elements of the measured covariance (actively putting the off-diagonal elements to zero), we can study two effects.
 First, we can better understand the contribution of off-diagonal elements to the covariance, without yet relying on perturbation theory.
 Secondly, we can investigate the precision of the analytical diagonal covariance as described in Sec.~\ref{Fishercont} by comparing them to the diagonals of the measured covariance.

 The most significant effect of using a diagonal covariance is an overestimation of the bispectrum impact relative to the power spectrum.
 We find that the off-diagonal elements in the power spectrum covariance have a negligible effect.
 However, for the bispectrum, the impact is larger.
 This is expected, as neglecting the power spectrum-bispectrum cross-correlation is equivalent to a scenario where the bispectrum is providing purely independent, new, information from the power spectrum.
-At least on large enough scales, this is inaccurate as discussed in \cite{Sefusatti:2006pa}.
-In that sense, neglecting the cross-covariance is a double counting of large-scale information.
+At least on large enough scales, this is inaccurate as discussed in \cite{Sefusatti:2006pa}. {We check that choosing a higher $k_{\rm min} = 0.1 \hinvMpc$ for both the fully measured covariance as well as the analytical diagonal covariance, parameter constraints obtained now differ only up to 8\%, demonstrating that the diagonal approximation and the omission of the power spectrum-bispectrum cross covariance is only significant on large scales.} In that sense, neglecting the cross-covariance is a double counting of large-scale information.
 Keeping this in mind, we still want to emphasize that the relative impact of the bispectrum grows rapidly with higher $\kmax$.

 In Fig.~\ref{validcov}, we show the impact of these two isolated effects.
 First, by reducing the full covariance to just the diagonals, we obtain {about $25\%-30\%$} tighter constraints.
 Second, if we compare the measured diagonal covariance to the modeled one, the agreement is remarkably good with only {a few percent difference}~\footnote{This strong agreement is {present only when summing} the different redshifts as described in \eqn{sumcov} and footnote \footref{sumcovfoot}.
 In contrast, the agreement is not as good if we {summarize the survey information to an effective redshift bin}.}.
 In fact, this could be accounted for by loop order contributions that we did not consider in our analytic modeling of the diagonal covariance which is roughly of the same order.